Recipe: Persimmon Upside Down Cake

 1 cup organic unsweetened dairy-free milk

-Carefully spoon the batter over the arranged persimmons in the cake pan, spreading it evenly.
+Carefully pour the batter over the arranged persimmons in the cake pan, spreading it evenly.
 Line a baking sheet with parchment and place the cake pan on top of the lined baking sheet (this will catch any gooey caramel that leaks out of the bottom of the cake pan while baking!).
 Place in the oven for 45-50 minutes or until a toothpick inserted into the center of the cake comes out clean.

 Allow the cake to cool in the pan for about 15 minutes.
 Run a knife around the edges to loosen the cake.
 Place a serving plate upside down on top of the cake pan and carefully invert the cake onto the plate.
 Let the cake cool completely before slicing.
 Serve with your favorite mug of tea.